prathikanand7/prathikanand7/README.md

 ## 💫 About Me
 <p align="left">
-I am a dedicated C++ Software Developer with a strong emphasis on building high-performance and low-latency solutions.
-I thrive on exploring new technologies, building personal projects, and driven to continuously enhance my skills.
+I am a skilled C++ Software Developer with over 3+ years of experience, specializing in high-performance and low-latency solutions.
+I am passionate about exploring new technologies, working on challenging projects, and driven to continuously enhance my skills.
 </p>
 <p> At the moment, I am focused on learning and mastering Modern C++ and delving deep into backend development for finance and trading applications. </p>